blabla1337/skf-flask/skf/markdown/knowledge_base/84-knowledge_base--Servers_must_not_be_trusted_without_explicit_authentication--.md

-Servers must not be trusted without explicit authentication.
+Servers must not be trusted without explicit authentication
 -------

 **Description:**